francesco-plt/francesco-plt/README.md

 ## Hello there <img src="https://raw.githubusercontent.com/francesco-plt/francesco-plt/master/wave.gif" width="30">

-I'm Francesco Pallotta, I'm a master student in Computer Science and Engineering from Politecnico di Milano.
+My name is Francesco Pallotta, and I am a master student in Computer Science and Engineering from Politecnico di Milano.

-I am a tech enthusiast & an open-source advocate, and I'm also passionate about cybersecurity topics, as well as linux systems and self hosting.
+I consider myself a tech enthusiast & an open-source advocate, and I'm also passionate about cybersecurity topics, as well as linux systems and self hosting.
 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/francesco-pallotta-60a831194/)!

 ## ⚡ Technologies